 Before the 2024 reforms, Medicare Advantage plans had up to 14 days to respond to standard (non-urgent) prior authorization requests and 72 hours to respond to expedited (urgent) requests.
 Appeals at the plan level had a 30-day standard window and a 72-hour expedited window.

-After the 2024 reforms, the standard decision window is reduced to seven days.
-The expedited window remains 72 hours but with stricter compliance enforcement.
-Plan-level appeals retain the 30-day standard window and the 72-hour expedited window.
-Payment appeals retain the 60-day standard window.
+After the reforms, the standard decision window drops to seven calendar days, and the expedited window stays at 72 hours but with stricter compliance enforcement and public reporting of how often plans meet it.
+Plan-level appeals keep the 30-day standard and 72-hour expedited windows, and payment appeals keep the 60-day standard window.

 The 5-level Medicare appeals process